 Regarding streamlining regulations, the CA IOUs strongly support the efforts of the Appliance Standards and Rulemaking Federal Advisory Committee (ASRAC) established by DOE to improve the process of establishing and updating certain energy efficiency regulations by facilitating stakeholder engagement, data collection, and consensus-building among impacted stakeholders.
 The CA IOUs are currently a member of the ASRAC.

 The ASRAC working group process streamlines certain efficiency regulations – reducing the overall time a rulemaking takes to finalize as compared to a typical “notice and comment” rulemaking.
-For example, the commercial package air conditioners and warm air furnaces final rule, which was negotiated through an ASRAC working group, was finalized in eight months from the establishment of the ASRAC working group to a DOE direct final rule.
+For example, the commercial package air conditioners final rule, which was negotiated through an ASRAC working group, was finalized in eight months from the establishment of the ASRAC working group to a DOE direct final rule.
 The process would have taken significantly more time, likely several years, had it gone through a non-negotiated rulemaking.
 This process implemented by DOE should continue to be used for other products, where it makes sense, as a way to shorten rulemaking timelines, thereby reducing overall regulatory costs for both stakeholders and DOE.

-As another way to streamline rulemakings and reduce costs associated with regulations, DOE should consider the use of multi-tier standards more frequently in rulemaking activities.
+In addition to the reduced costs associated with the regulatory process, another major advantage of the ASRAC process is the possibility to establish multi-tier standards.
+This approach provides manufacturers with regulatory certainty over a longer period of time, enabling them to invest and plan for multiple rounds of standards.
 Multi-tier (or multi-phase) standards can enhance the efficiency and cost-effectiveness of rulemaking activities by having one analysis that leads to two standard updates at future dates.
-In addition to the reduced costs associated with the regulatory process, another major advantage of the multi-tier approach is that it provides manufacturers with regulatory certainty over a longer period of time, enabling them to invest and plan for multiple rounds of standards.
-DOE instituted this multi-tier approach for the commercial package air conditioners and warm air furnaces final rule, updating standard levels with a compliance date of January 1, 2018 for the first tier and January 1, 2023 for the second tier (Energy Efficiency and Renewable Energy Office, Department of Energy 2016).
-This approach was strongly supported by industry, efficiency advocates, consumer groups, and utilities.
+The first tier would follow DOE’s statutory requirements in establishing the level that is technically feasible, economically justified, and results in the most energy savings.
+The second tier could be more an aspirational level, such as the maximum technologically feasible level.

-The main risk of a multi-tier approach is that the second-tier standard becomes irrelevant due to major technological innovation unaccounted for in the original analysis.
-DOE can mitigate this risk by a brief review closer to the compliance date of the second-tier standard and subsequently re-open the rulemaking, if the future standard levels are irrelevant.
+DOE accepted this multi-tier approach from the outcome of ASRAC working group for the commercial package air conditioners final rule, which updated standard levels with a compliance date of January 1, 2018 for the first tier and January 1, 2023 for the second tier (Energy Efficiency and Renewable Energy Office, Department of Energy 2016).
+This multi-tier approach was strongly supported by industry, efficiency advocates, consumer groups, and utilities for this product category.

 Question 2: What factors should DOE consider in selecting and prioritizing rules and reporting requirements for reform?

-DOE should prioritize promulgating efficiency regulations with different regional impacts.
-In 2011, DOE finalized regional regulations for residential central air conditioners and heat pumps and residential gas furnaces, the first standards promulgated by DOE that differed due to varying efficiency needs for this equipment in different regions of the United States.
+DOE should prioritize promulgating efficiency regulations that account for different regional impacts.
+In 2011, DOE finalized regional regulations for residential central air conditioners and heat pumps, the first standards promulgated by DOE that differed due to varying efficiency needs for this equipment in different regions of the United States.
 Based on levels agreed to by a coalition of stakeholders, the standards set efficiency levels for three regions based on the number of heating degree days and climate zone.
-DOE should consider prioritizing the promulgation of regional energy and water efficiency regulations for products where there is an opportunity to address the unique needs of a location, such as severe drought conditions or increasingly severe winter storms.
+DOE should seek legislative changes in order to consider prioritizing the promulgation of regional energy and water efficiency regulations for products where there is an opportunity to address the unique needs of a location, such as severe drought conditions or increasingly severe winter storms.

-In promulgating new or updated efficiency regulations, DOE should leverage existing voluntary standards, such as EPA’s ENERGY STAR Program, and relevant information associated with the voluntary standards (e.g., shipment data, technology adoption, etc.) to help form the basis of new or updated mandatory standards.
+In promulgating new or updated efficiency regulations, DOE should leverage existing voluntary standards, such as the ENERGY STAR Program, and relevant information associated with the voluntary standards (e.g., shipment data, technology adoption, etc.) to help form the basis of new or updated mandatory standards.
 Leveraging existing data could potentially reduce the costs of undergoing certain efficiency regulations.